 Hudson NY 12534 USA

-In our final concert of the 2019 season mezzo-soprano Hai-Ting Chinn will perform her solo opera “Science Fair: An Opera with Experiments” that includes arias, fun costumes and real live scientific experiments!
+In our final concert of the 2019 season mezzo-soprano Hai-Ting Chinn with Erika Switzer, piano and music direction, performs a solo opera “Science Fair: An Opera with Experiments” that includes arias, fun costumes and real live scientific experiments!

 SCIENCE FAIR is an opera singer’s love-song to science.
 Conceived and performed by mezzo-soprano Hai-Ting Chinn, Science Fair uses physical demonstrations and experiments, a libretto created from the words of scientists, and original music to illuminate our current understanding of the natural world.
 Celebrating curiosities like the formation of our solar system, the structure of the atom, and the ancient legacy of DNA, Science Fairpairs light-hearted humor with luscious operatic vocals to uplift the ordinary into the realm of wonder.